-When you begin comparing your girlfriend to others or your boyfriend to another, it sparks a nagging sensation that perhaps something is missing in yourself.
+When you begin comparing your girlfriend to others or your boyfriend to another, it sparks a nagging sensation that perhaps something is missing in you.

-You can start to develop low self-esteem or lack of confidence in your own judgment.
+You can start to developlow self-esteem or a lack of confidence in your own judgment.
 That can create problems not only in the relationship but with your mental health.

 Comparisons become obsessive and not worth the effort since you’ll always find something you believe is more gratifying than what you have that you need to try for that you’ll never achieve.
 No one will ever satisfy you because these ideals are unrealistic.